2060-io/organization/basic-rules.md

 Whenever new features are developed, feature branches from current state of `main` branch are created.
 These branches are meant to be short-lived and deleted as soon as they get merged into `main`.
 Naming for such branches follow the pattern `feat/description-of-the-feature`.
 It is encouraged to prefix the description with the number of the issue that originates it (if any).

-Same considerations as before apply also for fixes, whose branches follow hte pattern `fix/description-of-the-fix`.
+Same considerations as before apply also for fixes, whose branches follow the pattern `fix/description-of-the-fix`.
 However, there are some differences on the way they are integrated into codebase, especially when a release has been already done.

 New features are always integrated into the mainline branch (`main`) and the same happens to the fixes.
 In case we want to backport a fix to a previously released version, we need to create a maintenance branch for it and cherry-pick the commits there.